 How should I break up chest congestion for a child?

 Children tend to pick up coughs and congestion, often.
 It is not advisable to self-medicate children or take them to the doctor over every sniffle.
 Studies have shown that long term antibiotics and cough syrups have an adverse impact on a child, in the long term.

-There are some home readies that work wonders in breaking up chest congestion for a child.
+There are some home remedies for chest congestion that work wonders in breaking up congestion in a child.
 The first one is; honey.
 Honey works wonders in clearing up a congested chest or a harrowing cough.
 Another method for breaking up chest congestion for a child is peppermint.
 Rub some peppermint oil on your child’s chest while asking him to inhale deeply.
 Peppermint oil is a decongestant that will loosen the nasal passages and help clear up your child’s sinuses.
 Thus, it will break up their chest congestion.
 Another remedy can be the use of an onion.
 Slice an onion and boil it in one-fourth cup of water and wait till it releases its juices.
 Strain the mixture, and a little bit of honey or sugar for flavour.
 Give one tablespoon of it to your child, thrice a day.